syncfusion/ej2-angular-docs/src/maps/maps/providers/map-provider.md

 ## Adding markers and navigation line

-Markers can be added to the layers of OSM maps by setting the corresponding location's coordinates of latitude and longitude using [`markerSettings`](../api/maps/layerSettingsModel/#markersettings) property.
-Navigation lines can be added on top of an OSM maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [`navigationLineSettings`](../api/maps/layerSettingsModel/#navigationlinesettings) property.
+Markers can be added to the layers of OSM Maps by setting the corresponding location's coordinates of latitude and longitude using [`markerSettings`](../api/maps/layerSettingsModel/#markersettings).
+Navigation lines can be added on top of an OSM Maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [`navigationLineSettings`](../api/maps/layerSettingsModel/#navigationlinesettings).

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}